 I prefer to stick to just a few types of storage container for a more uniform look—for example, I use stackable bins in two sizes, belly baskets, and other woven baskets for the majority of our toys.
 I deliberately choose storage containers that are aesthetically pleasing to me, so that our toys can be dotted around our home without it looking like a toy store exploded everywhere.

-I use lidded boxes and drawstring bags for tiny toys and then put them in a larger basket or bin.
-Keeping everything separated as much as possible means that little pieces are less likely to go missing.
+I use lidded boxes and homemade drawstring bags for different categories of smaller toys and then put them in a larger basket or bin.
+Keeping everything separated as much as possible means that it's easier for my kids to locate the toy(s) they want to play with rather than dumping everything out on the floor.

-We use a media cabinet to store all our games and puzzles.
+We use a media cabinet in the living room to store all our games and puzzles.
 It works for us as we stream all our movies and music, so we don't need any storage for DVDs or CDs.

 - Try and make it as easy as possible for your little one to access and put away their own toys.
 This is a key part of keeping your home tidy.
 After all, you don't want to put in all this work only to have it unravel a week later—it needs to be maintainable for your child.
 Baskets and low cubbies are great options!